gin66/rusthesia/README.md

 ## Todo

 - Refactoring and code quality
-- Derive timing from midi file
-- Long pressed keys (start before and end after visible region) are not drawn
+- Bug: Long pressed keys (start before and end after visible region) are not drawn
-- Make tracks selectable
 - Create video
 - Speed up by using e.g. one large sdl2 surface
 - Nicer looking output
 - Different color for the channels (left/right)
 - Native macos app with fruitbasket
+- Add pause before playing the midi
+- Handle all meta messages during playing
 - and more...

 ## Final Words